andrewrichardson701/Stockbase/README.md

 - Containers page now shows the location of the container.
 The SQL query for this is rather large though, so might need to be changed at a later date.
 - Stock page buttons are now inline with the Stock heading
 - Removed all references to "cotnainer"...
+- Can now remove children from containers on the containers page
+- Can now link and unlink children from the stock page
+- Can now add children on the containers page.
+- Can now see cotnainers which have no children on the containers page.

 </details>
 <details>